epfl-lara/leon/src/sphinx/genc.rst

 Functions
 *********

 Functions with access to the variables in their respective scopes.
-However, higher order functions are not supported.
-In some cases, it is possible to inline functions to workaround this limitation.
 The following language features are available:

   - top level, nested or member functions: